Tourism in Macau: Gambling

 Macau has been known as "Monte Carlo of the Orient" and "Las Vegas of the East", which is attributed to the vast number of Casinos throughout the location.
 It is understood that visitors to Macau greatly focus on gambling, with an average stay of 1.5 nights.
 Gaming tax contributes to a large portion of the Macau SAR's total fiscal revenue.
 In fact, the gaming industry "accounts for about half of Macau’s annual economy, and in 2007 Macau surpassed Las Vegas, Nevada, as the world leader in total annual gambling revenue".
 With over 30 major brick-and-mortar casinos, Macau includes both the "traditional gambling stalwarts from [its] glittery past and the new resorts that have appeared from western companies".
 As Macau relies heavily on the gaming industry for revenue, it "has been striving to diversify its economy" with business owners blaming "visitors lack of interest in anything apart from gambling".
 With the emergence of integrated casinos, a huge influx of tourists have been attracted to Macau.
 And so, there has been study into the "emerging but understudied phenomenon in tourism and hospitality: casino tourism".

 The legal gambling age in Macau is 21, and a passport or Hong Kong identity card is accepted as a proof of age.
 In casinos, dress codes are variable and range from conservative-formal to casual.
 Tourists should take note that the local tender in Macau is the Hong Kong Dollar, not the Macanese Pataca.

+As of at least 2015, 90% of tourist revenue in Macau is derived from gambling.